tomjvdps/react-native-terminal-component/README.md

 ![logo](https://user-images.githubusercontent.com/816965/38487336-1d193960-3c23-11e8-8da6-9575b0eac3e9.png)

-# React Native JavaScript Terminal
+# React Native Terminal Component

+An open-source JavaScript terminal emulator library, that works in your browser, Node.js and React.

-This is a React Native wrapper around [rohanchandra]()'s extensible `javascript-terminal` emulator.
+This is a React Native wrapper around [rohanchandra](https://github.com/rohanchandra)'s extensible `javascript-terminal` emulator.
 The goal of this library is to provide a consistent and easily-portable React Native interface to `javascript-terminal`.

-An open-source JavaScript terminal emulator library, that works in your browser and Node.js.

 [Demo](https://rohanchandra.gitlab.io/javascript-terminal/demo/)